wenyiqiang666/yiqiangwen/_pages/about.md

 - [Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet](https://github.com), A, B, C, **CVPR 2020**

 # 💻 Internships
-- <strong>*2023.08 - 2023.12*,Yantai Institute of Coastal Zone Research, Chinese Academy of Sciences,</strong> Yantai.
+- <strong>*2023.08 - 2023.12*, Yantai Institute of Coastal Zone Research, Chinese Academy of Sciences,</strong> Yantai.
 - Supervisor: Wenjun Li (Associate Researcher)
 - Investigated effects of phycocyanin on both pulmonary and gut microbiota in a pulmonary fibrosis model.
 - Conducted literature review on the bioactivities of phycocyanobilin derived from Spirulina.
 - Designed two experiments for extraction and preparation of phycocyanobilin.

-- <strong>*2022.04 - 2022.06*,Institute of Botany, Chinese Academy of Sciences (IB-CAS), Chinese Academy of Sciences,</strong> Beijing.
+- <strong>*2022.04 - 2022.06*, Institute of Botany, Chinese Academy of Sciences (IB-CAS), Chinese Academy of Sciences,</strong> Beijing.
 - Supervisor: Wenli Chen (Associate Researcher)
 - Responsible for sorting and cataloging plant specimens for the National Herbarium (PE) at IB-CAS.